How To Advertise Your Small Business in 2026: 10 Best Tips

 • Compressing images and hosting videos on third-party sites to prevent slow loading times on mobile

-• Minimizing pop-ups, as they can detract from the user experience on mobile devices
+• Minimizing pop-ups that detract from the user experience, especially on mobile devices

 • Regularly testing the website using Google’s free mobile-friendly testing tool or a similar resource